ianhussey/recalc/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.21439896.svg)](https://doi.org/10.5281/zenodo.21439896)
 <!-- badges: end -->

-`recalc` is a forensic meta-science R package.
+`recalc` is a forensic meta-science R package for conducitng trustworthiness assessments on reported rounded summary statistics using recalculation checks.

 It recalculates *p*-values and standardised effect sizes (e.g. Cohen's *d*) from reported summary and test statistics, taking into account (a) the rounding of the inputs and outputs and (b) the analytic choices a paper usually leaves unstated (e.g. Student's vs Welch's *t*; whether reported SEs may have been reported as SDs).

 ## The idea

 A reported statistical result is not a single number.
 It was computed from inputs that are rounded, and via an analysis whose choices a paper rarely states in full.
 So a reported result is compatible with a *range* of recalculated values, not one.

 `recalc` recomputes the result across the multiverse of those choices — the rounding of every input and output, Student's vs Welch's *t*, one- vs two-sided tests, SD/SE confusion, and so on — and reports the resulting interval and whether the value printed in the paper falls inside it.
 A result that cannot be reproduced under *any* defensible choice is thereby distinguished from one that merely depends on an unstated convention.

 As a recalculation method it is conceptually related to [statcheck](https://statcheck.io/).
 It was inspired by: